FAQs About Texas Birth Certificates

 - Father’s Race, Age, Occupation, Birth Place

-Q: Why do I need to order a birth certificate?
+Q: How do I start to order a birth certificate?

 A: Before ordering a birth certificate, there are some pieces of information that you’ll need to gather, including:

 - The individual’s full name on the birth certificate

 - The individual’s date of birth